maxcloutier13/bitburner-vscode/README.md

 ## How to use this
 - Forget about the *.script files from the tutorial... and even about the *.js files.
 With this you need to work with Typescript files (.ts).
-- Your *.ts scripts go in the src/ folder.
+- src/ folder: Your *.ts scripts go in there.
 This is where you code.
 These files get auto-transpiled (converted) into javascript when you save.
 This creates a *.js version in the dist/ folder that then gets sent to the game automatically.
+- dist/ folder: If you have some old *.script files you can put them here to auto-upload to game.
+It won't support the debugging though, it's really just to let you edit and upload the scripts to game.
+You should step up to typescript asap.
 - In the game, "watcher.js" should catch the change and notify you in the game terminal.
 It should also kill/update/restart the script.
 - You should find my super basic mk1 scripts in-game.
 Run "mk1_start_script" to get everything going.
 Scripts are in mk1/ .
 Very crude but workable for early-mid game.
 Super unefficient, but it will brute force it's way and make some money.
 - mk2 scripts coming soon